 Con #2: Price.
 The process of “sintering” the base is more expensive for manufacturers and that is reflected in the price of the snowboard that has a SB.

 Con #3: Cost of repair.
 SBs are more costly and more difficult to repair if damage does occur.

 Free-riders: Those who enjoy and search out speed, the backcountry, powder etc will definitely want a sintered base.
 This is a major part of the reason why free-ride boards are more expensive on average than freestyle and beginner boards.

 All Mountain Riders: Those all mountain riders that are willing to spend a little extra on a SB.
-An SB isn’t really a must for an all-mountain rider but it’s a nice-to-have and if you can afford it why not.
-It’s more appealing for the more aggressive style all-mountain rider and worth the extra cost if you like to ride more aggressively.
+Most all-mountain riders, who are at least an intermediate level, will appreciate a sintered base.
+It’s even more appealing for the more aggressive style all-mountain rider and worth the extra cost in most cases.

 Racers/Boardercross riders: Anyone racing wants to be fast of course!

 Which Do You Ride and Which Do you think is Best?